Captive Primate Safety Act

 What the Bill Does

-Nonhuman primates (including apes, monkeys, lemurs, and lorises) are highly intelligent and typically social wild animals whose needs are irreconcilable with the realities of a captive life as pets.
+Nonhuman primates are wild animals whose behavioral and psychological needs are irreconcilable with the realities of a captive life as pets.
 They can also pose a serious threat to the people around them.
 It is time to put an end to the inhumane and dangerous pet primate trade.

 The Pet Primate Trade

-It is illegal to import primates into the United States for the pet trade, but licensed and unlicensed breeders within the United States provide a continuous supply of baby primates to meet the insatiable demand.
+It is illegal to import primates into the United States for the pet trade, but breeders within the United States provide a continuous supply of baby primates to meet the insatiable demand.
 The internet is rife with advertisements for primates, and these dealers ship them to buyers around the country.
-Often for less than the cost of a purebred dog, a person can buy virtually any species of monkey or ape, but buyers rarely understand the truth about owning a primate.
+For relatively little money, a person can buy virtually any species of monkey or ape, but buyers rarely understand the truth about owning a primate.
 The total number of primates kept as pets is unknown, but most estimates suggest there are tens of thousands.

 Animal Welfare

-Monkeys and apes suffer enormously when kept as pets.
-They are often forcibly removed from their mothers soon after birth, spend their lives confined in small cages, and endure unnecessary, painful procedures such as tooth extraction to make them less dangerous.
+Pet primates suffer enormously in captivity.
+They are often forcibly removed from their mothers soon after birth; spend their lives confined in small cages; and endure unnecessary, painful procedures such as tooth extraction to make them less dangerous.
 Unlike in the wild, where most live in large social groups, almost primates kept as pets are held in relative isolation, devoid of social contact with others of their species, and in conditions detrimental to their health and well-being.
 Many exhibit stereotypical behaviors as a result of the deprived life they endure.

 While endearing at a young age, primates quickly mature and exhibit natural, wild behaviors that are incompatible with life inside a human household.
 Attempts to mold them to fit the owner’s expectations—including expectations that they act like “little humans”—almost always end in pain and suffering for the primate.